kroshu/kuka_drivers/kuka_drivers_core/README.md

 # Core functionalities for the drivers

-This package contains two libraries that implement the common functionalities of the 3 kuka drivers.
+This package contains two libraries that implement the common functionalities of the 3 kuka drivers to reduce code duplications and make the code more maintainable.

 ## Wrapper methods for specific services
 The `kuka_drivers_core::communication_helpers` is a header-only library providing wrapper methods for commonly used features.